When preparing your load there are some important things to consider:

-- Close zippers, hooks and eyes, and other fastenings (ie fasten the openings of comforter covers), and remove loose bra wires.
+- Close zippers, hooks and eyes, and other fastenings (ie fasten the openings of duvet/ doona covers), and remove loose bra wires.
 These may damage both your dryer and your clothes.

-- Shake clothes out and load individually to help items dry evenly.
+- Shake clothes out and load individually to help items dry evenly and reduce tangling.

-- Hang garments as soon as the dryer cycle is complete to reduce the need for ironing.
+- Hang garments as soon as the drying cycle is complete to reduce the need for ironing.

 - Drying very small loads is inefficient.
 Try to dry medium to large loads.

-- Heavier items (jeans, sweatshirts) will take longer to dry than light items (synthetics, shirts).
+- Heavier items (towels, flannelette sheets) will take longer to dry than light items (synthetics and polyester cotton sheets and shirts).

 Some items are lint givers, while others are lint collectors.
 Always dry lint givers and collectors separately.